 - For the ladies: OrganiCup – instead of tampons, best decision ever because besides making no waste, it also gives you 12 hours of freedom a day!

-And one little tip for the kitchen to skip some plastic sheets to cover your food you can buy some bee wax wraps instead.
-They smell amazing and can be washed and reused all the time.
+And one little tip for the kitchen to skip some plastic sheets to cover your food, you can buy some bee wax wraps instead.
+They smell amazing, and you can wash and reuse them all the time.
 They are available in many different sizes and colors.

-Photos were taken at Palette in Bern.
+We took the photos for this blog post at our favorite bulk-store Palette in Bern.
 So if you visit our beautiful hometown or live here as well, go and say hi to these amazing people.

 My outfit: Hat is from Will & Bear and the dress from Arnhem Clothing.
 Both sustainable working brands which are supporting amazing projects like planting trees and working towards zero waste production.

 We hope this post gave you some useful information and inspired you.
-If you have any questions about this subject, we are very happy to help so send us a message via our contact form.
-Best wishes Lea & Stefan
+If you have any questions about sustainability and reducing your plastic waste, we are pleased to help, so leave us a comment below.